abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 {{else if UI=="Blazor"}}

 It is good to run the application before starting the development.
-Running the application is pretty straight-forward, you just need to run the `server` application (`*.Server`) with any IDE that supports .NET or by running the `dotnet run` CLI command in the directory of your project.
+Running the application is pretty straight-forward, you just need to run the `TodoApp.Host` application with any IDE that supports .NET or by running the `dotnet run` CLI command in the directory of your project.

-> **Note:** The `server` application hosts and serves the `client` application.
-Therefore, you should run the `server` application only.
+> **Note:** The `host` application hosts and serves the `blazor` application.
+Therefore, you should run the `host` application only.

 After application runs, open the application in your default browser: